Nagata Prestige Blade

 Mangbetu, D.R.
 Congo

-Iron, wood, copper
+Iron, wood, brass

 The Nagata (or Nagala) show knife was an important symbol of high prestige.